lundegaard/react-union/packages/react-union/API.md

 };
 ```

-Route contains just two properties.
+The route contains just two properties.
-We say than if there is the DOM-mark with name `hero`,
+We say if there is the DOM-mark with name `hero`,
 than return React component passed as the argument of the callback `done` inside `getComponent`.

-*NOTE*: For simplicity we are using static import of `Hero` component.
+*NOTE*: For simplicity, we are using static import of `Hero` component.
 But you can use dynamic import (e. g. by `require.ensure`).
 *NOTE*: If you know React-router than the route format should be familiar.

 And lastly we can define our component, that is responsible to render your widgets based on the provided routes and found *DOM-mark*s.